 Stephen Poyner heads up FDR’s Commercial Litigation and Employment team.
-He is also a ‘Notary Public’ and was appointed a Deputy District Judge Civil (Northern Circuit) in January 2013.
+He is also a ‘Notary Public’, was appointed as a Deputy District Judge in 2013 and appointed to sit in the Business and Property Courts in 2020.

 Stephen was admitted as a solicitor in 1987 and joined FDR Law in 1992 after spending seven years with a large city law firm.
 He specialises in large commercial and corporate disputes, including retention of title claims, actions for breach of directors’ duties, derivative actions, shareholder claims, warranty claims arising out of business and share sales and negligence claims against professionals.